LoganDawes/Java-Data-Structures/README.md

 Simulates a **university social platform** using a **graph adjacency list**.

 ## Usage
-Each program contains a `readMe.txt` file within its respective zip archive, detailing how to run it.
+Each program contains a `readMe.txt` file within its respective directory, detailing how to run it.